RZZT/website/_policies/document-publication-policy.md

 The Company Secretary shall publish:

-- the Company’s Articles of Association
+1. the Company’s Articles of Association;
-- the Company’s most recent balance sheet, profit and loss statement, and accounting journal
+2. the Company’s most recent balance sheet, profit and loss statement, and accounting journal;
-- documents establishing committees (such as terms of reference)
+3. documents establishing committees (such as terms of reference);
-- minutes of general meetings, Directors’ meetings, Directors’ decisions without meetings, and committee meetings
+4. minutes of general meetings, Directors’ meetings, Directors’ decisions without meetings, and committee meetings;
-- the Statement of Principles
+5. the Statement of Principles;
-- the Membership Application Form
+6. the Membership Application Form;
-- documents explaining internal processes; and
+7. documents explaining internal processes; and
-- any other documents the Directors indicate are to be published.
+8. any other documents the Directors indicate are to be published.

 ## Company Secretary to exercise caution